medplum/medplum/packages/docs/docs/auth/access-control.md

 }
 ```

-Note that in this implementation access policy, only the `Coverage` resources that `payor=Organization/123` will be visible.
+Note that in this implementation access policy, only the `Coverage` resources that have `payor=Organization/123` will be visible.

 ### Parameterized Policies (Beta)